dedis/cothority/README.md

 ### Accessing Cothority Services Through a Client

 A cothority provides several [services](https://github.com/dedis/cothority/wiki/Apps) to its clients.
-As an example, we illustrate how to use a cothority to generate a collective (Schnorr) signature on a file using the CoSi protocol.
+As an example, we illustrate how a client can use a cothority to generate a collective (Schnorr) signature on a file using the CoSi protocol.
 For more details on CoSi, refer to the [research paper](https://arxiv.org/pdf/1503.08768.pdf).

 #### Compiling the CoSi Client

-To build the CoSi client execute the following sequence of commands:
+To build and install the CoSi client, execute:

 ```
-$ cd $GOPATH/src/github.com/dedis/cothority/cosi
-$ go build
+go get -u github.com/dedis/cothority/cosi
 ```

 #### Using the CoSi Client